 Iran’s intelligence services recruited Witt through the “New Horizon” institution in 2013.
 Witt attended another “Hollywoodism” conference at the Parsian Azadi Hotel in February 2013.
 On August 28, 2013, Witt went to Iran.
 Immediately after arriving in Iran, immediately upon her arrival in Iran, Witt was furnished with housing and computer equipment in order to facilitate her work on behalf of the regime.

-According to the U.S. officials, she immediately started her cooperation with the regime and provided the Iranian regime with classified information, including real names of U.S. intelligence resources.
+According to U.S. officials, she immediately started her cooperation with the regime and provided the Iranian regime with classified information, including the real names of U.S. intelligence resources.

 Notably, Astan-e Quds Razavi financed the New Horizon seminars and meetings that prepared the ground for Witt recruitment.

 According to the organizers like Nader Talebzadeh, AQR financed the New Horizon’s 6th international conference held in May 2018. making it the New Horizons’ de facto sponsor.

 According to the organizers, 60 political, security, and military personalities from other countries participated in this conference held in Mashhad under the name of “Quds, the everlasting capital of Palestine.”